wmjohnanderson/Computational-Fabrication-Blog/_posts/2024-03-17-ParametricFurniture.md

 # Part 2: Furniture Fabrication

 In this part of the project, I will showcase to you the fabricated images of the furniture I showcased.
-Below you will see two picture showcasing the fabrication of furniture one and two from above using a 3D printa with Pursa Slicer.
+Below you will see two picture showcasing the fabrication of furniture one and two from above using a 3D printer with Pursa Slicer.

 ### Mathematical Calculations
 The only mathematical calculation that where required here where to make sure that the object fit into a 60mm x 60mm x 60mm field for the 3D printer.